Home Closing Process for Sellers in California: What are the Costs?

 Attention all California home sellers – we’re here to help you quickly and painlessly understand how the home closing process works in California and what costs you should expect to incur.
 In this article, we’ll cover the following questions:

-- What does closing on a house work?
+- How does closing on a house work?

 - How much are closing costs?